 - 1. Install the Keyfactor Bash Orchestrator on one Linux server in the environment. - 2.
 Copy the remoteinstall.sh script, containing the public key of the orchestrator service account, from the orchestrator to the first ten Linux targets they want to bring under control. - 3.
 On each of the control targets, run the remoteinstall.sh script.
 This creates a local user account and installs the orchestrator's SSH public key to allow the orchestrator to use SSH to remote into the control target to run inventory and publish policy. - 4.
-In the Keyfactor Command Management Portal, approve the new orchestrator (see Approving or Disapproving Orchestrators on page 501). - In the Management Portal, create at least one server group, setting a scanning schedule of every hour (Interval = 1 hour) for the initial discovery phase and leaving the Enforce Publish Policy box unchecked (see Adding Server Groups on page 562).
+In the Keyfactor Command Management Portal, approve the new orchestrator (see Approving or Disapproving Orchestrators on page 511). - 5.
+In the Management Portal, create at least one server group, setting a scanning schedule of every hour (Interval = 1 hour) for the initial discovery phase and leaving the Enforce

-Figure 289: Add SSH Server Group for Discovery
+Figure 287: Add SSH Server Group for Discovery

-6. In the Management Portal, add one server record for the orchestrator and one for each control target (a total of 11 records added), making them members of the group created in the previous step and selecting the Inventory Only radio button on the Basic tab (see Adding SSH Servers on page 578).
+6. In the Management Portal, add one server record for the orchestrator and one for each control target (a total of 11 records added), making them members of the group created in the previous step and selecting the Inventory Only radio button on the Basic tab (see Adding SSH Servers on page 593).

-Figure 290: Add SSH Server for Discovery
+Figure 288: Add SSH Server for Discovery

-7. After allowing the discovery scans to run, review the logons (see Logons on page 586) and the keys discovered (see Unmanaged SSH Keys on page 557) to see what keys are out on the servers and who they belong to.
+7. After allowing the discovery scans to run, review the logons (see Logons on page 601) and the keys discovered (see Unmanaged SSH Keys on page 570) to see what keys are out on the servers and who they belong to.